-In addition, the overwhelming empirical evidence is that the safety net as a whole supports work, particularly for low-income parents.
+The recent House Republican Task Force Report on poverty repeats the outdated claim that safety net programs make low-income people less likely to work.
+This is simply not true; the overwhelming empirical evidence is that the safety net as a whole supports work, particularly for low-income parents.
 What typically holds people back from working is not too much support for work but too little-such as the absence of help with child care or the instability associated with not being able to afford a stable residence.

-One example may make this clearer before I go into the research evidence.
-Child care subsidies overwhelmingly have a pro-work effect, enabling mothers to work and work more steadily.
+One example may make this clearer before I go into the research evidence: Child care subsidies overwhelmingly have a pro-work effect, enabling mothers to work and work more steadily.
 But because funding for child care assistance is so limited, a mother who goes to work could find herself unable to get access to help in a particular state even though her earnings are far, far below what it would take for her to pay for the full cost of child care-which ranges from \$5,500 to \$16,549 for an infant in center-based care depending on the state.
 There are important next steps Congress could take-in particular, major increases in investment to build on the recent bipartisan reauthorization of the Child Care and Development Block Grant (CCDBG)-to fix this obstacle.